Expat Relocation Cost Calculator

 The healthcare gap

-Expats lose public healthcare access (generally).
+Expats lose universal healthcare access (generally).
 Healthcare options abroad:

 EU-EEA: Until Brexit, reciprocal healthcare access.
 Now generally requires payroll tax contributions or private health insurance in destination country.
 Often still very affordable by standards.